dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-it's not a city it's not a city stable is definitely not ready within the city it's got his own like yams and stuff
+it's not a city stable
+is definitely not ready within the city it's got his own like yams and stuff

 **Carlo Vicari:**
-yeah it's not the city-state it's called the City of London and it has the Lord governor mayor of La Nina some really british sounding title now Lord narrow
+yes it's not the city-state it's called the City of London and it has the Lord governor mayor of La Nina some really british sounding title now Lord narrow